nelsonlove/benford-test/README.md

 ## Demo

-A live demo running on AWS Elastic Beanstalk is available [here](http://benford.nelson.love).
+~~A live demo running on AWS Elastic Beanstalk is available [here](http://benford.nelson.love).~~ Demo is currently down due to a dead CDN link; hopefully the GH workflows work and it's back up soon!

 ## Features